-- (1) A member may bring forward to a meeting a motion on any matter within the jurisdiction or official cognisance of the local government by giving notice in writing, in the approved form, to the chief executive officer either at the previous meeting or not less than seven days before the meeting at which the motion is to be discussed. - (2) The chairperson shall rule out of order a motion which does not comply with subsection (1). - (3) Notified motions shall be dated and recorded by the chief executive officer as received. - 8 Sunshine Coast Council Standing Orders 20158
+- (1) A member may bring forward to a meeting a motion on any matter within the jurisdiction or official cognisance of the local government by giving notice in writing, in the approved form, to the chief executive officer either at the previous meeting or not less than seven days before the commencement of the meeting at which the motion is to be discussed. - (2) The chairperson shall rule out of order a motion which does not comply with subsection (1). - (3) Notified motions shall be dated and recorded by the chief executive officer as received.